eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiarity with VHDL and/or Verilog
 	- Exposure to Synthesis and Simulation tools
 + skill set:
+	- Responsible for development of EDA database and FPGA design tools.
+	- Responsible for optimizing EDA database and enhancing current software architecture.
+	- Responsible for the design of state-of-art infrastructure for next generation FPGA products.
+	- Working with other software development teams to strongly support EDA tools capacities efficiently.
+	- Improve development methodologies and processes
+	- BS/MS/PHD in Electric Engineering or Computer Science or Mathmatics.
+	- 1+ years of experience in EDA, CAD, ASIC or FPGA.
+	- Experience with C/C++, Python, TCL on LINUX and/or WINDOWS platforms.
+	- Strong background in EDA algorithms and data structures is preferred.
+	- Strong and effective inter-personal and communication skills.
+	- Self-motivated, self-disciplined with the ability to set the team goals and work consistently towards achieving them.
+	- Experience of development of large existing software systems is highly desirable.
+	- Individuals with strong desire and ability to explore new technologies and who are able to demonstrate excellent analysis and problem-solving skills are preferred.
++ skill set:
+	- A successful candidate will join a team designing and developing Lattice FPGA software tools at San Jose.
+The candidate will contribute to delivering software solution for Lattice FPGA development with emphasis on placement and routing tools.
+The candidate is expected to research and develop novel algorithms to improve Lattice FPGA placement and routing engines to achieve better Fmax, runtime as well as memory footprint.
+The candidate is also expected to support new FPGA architecture evaluation and assess its potential impact on existing software tools.
+The candidate will be responsible for maintaining existing software product too and interacting with other teams to facilitate a value added solution.
+	- Responsible for new architecture evaluation, placement and routing tool's QoR improvement and support for Radiant/Diamond software release.
+	- Behaviors
+		* Team Player: Works well as a member of a group
+		* Dedicated: Devoted to a task or purpose with loyalty or integrity
+		* Functional Expert: Considered a thought leader on a subject
+	- Motivations
+		* Self-Starter: Inspired to perform without outside help
+		* Growth Opportunities: Inspired to perform well by the chance to take on more responsibility
+		* Ability to Make an Impact: Inspired to perform well by the ability to contribute to the success of a project or the organization
+	- Education
+		* Required: Masters or better in Electrical Engineering or related field.
+		* Preferred: Doctorate or better in Computer Science or related field.
+	- Experience
+		* 8 years: 8+ years experience in EDA place and route development.
+Expertise in C++, knowledge of data structure and graph algorithms, and strong communication skills are required.
+Knowledge or experience in FPGA development is a plus.
++ skill set:
+	- A successful candidate will join a team designing and developing Lattice FPGA software tools at San Jose.
+The candidate will contribute to delivering software solution for Lattice FPGA development with emphasis on device support including device modeling, simulation model and bitstream generation.
+The candidate is expected to work closely with FPGA silicon design teams and FPGA SW implementation team (MAP, Place & Route and Timing Analysis) and programming teams to provide an entire FPGA solution from Synthesis to bitstream download.
+The candidate is also expected to support new FPGA architecture evaluation and assess its potential impact on existing software tools.
+The candidate will be responsible for maintaining existing software product too and interacting with other teams to facilitate a value added solution.
+	- Behaviors
+		* Team Player: Works well as a member of a group
+		* Innovative: Consistently introduces new ideas and demonstrates original thinking
+		* Detail Oriented: Capable of carrying out a given task with all details necessary to get the task done well
+	- Motivations
+		* Growth Opportunities: Inspired to perform well by the chance to take on more responsibility
+		* Goal Completion: Inspired to perform well by the completion of tasks
+		* Self-Starter: Inspired to perform without outside help
+	- Education
+		* Required: Bachelors or better in Electrical and Electronics Engineering or related field.
+		* Preferred: Masters or better in Electrical Engineering or related field.
+	- Experience
+		* Required
+			+ C++ programming and data structure
+			+ 5 years: Expertise in C++, Verilog, and scripts, knowledge of logic design, simulation and data structure
+		* Preferred
+			+ knowledge of FPGA, logic design & simulation
+			+ EDA tool development
+			+ Logic design & familiar with Verilog & VHDL
+			+ Strong communication skills are required
+			+ Knowledge or experience in FPGA development and System Verilog is a plus
+			+ 3 years: Experience in EDA development
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.